Visual Logic: From collapse to meaning

 Brain uses visual input like a key to unlock prior patterns.

-That´s a form of predictive coding- and it means that vision is a form of thinking ahead.
+That´s a form of predictive coding, that was presented by Karl Friston- and it means that vision is a form of thinking ahead.

 Not about capturing the world, it`s about resolving the most likely structure from incomplete fragments.